tonethar/IGME-235-Shared/notes/holmes-part-2.md

 ## I. Overview

+- Now we're going to style this page up so that it looks good on a typical desktop PC web browser!

 ## II.
 Instructions

 1) Create a "wrapper" for the entire page (just below the opening `<body>`) that looks like this: